 How do we put family first?

 Since its inception, Baskin Wealth Management has focused on families.
-We manage accounts for people of all ages, from new born to old age.
-We recognize that optimal wealth management within families is a long term process.
-The TFSA we open for an 18 year old now may take time to grow, but in thirty years it will be well into the hundreds of thousands of dollars.
+We manage accounts for people of all ages, from newborn to old age.
+We recognize that optimal wealth management within families is a long-term process.
+The TFSA we open for an 18-year-old now may take time to grow, but in thirty years it could be well into the hundreds of thousands of dollars.
 RESPs start small, but if invested well and added to regularly will pay for higher education when needed.
 On the other end of the age spectrum, we manage RIFs and retirement funds in a hands-on, individualized environment to ensure that our oldest clients maximize the longevity of their accounts and gain the most benefit possible from their years of saving.

-In recognition of the importance of this approach, Baskin Wealth Management has structured its management fees so as to treat all members of a family as one entity for billing purposes.
+In recognition of the importance of this approach, Baskin Wealth Management has structured its management fees to treat all members of a family as one entity for billing purposes.
 Family assets are also combined to meet our minimum account size of $1M.
 Rather than being loaded down with high administration or management fees, small accounts are combined with other larger accounts and benefit from the lower fees that larger accounts pay.
-Lower fees have a significant impact on the growth of tax-sheltered accounts, and slow the depletion of funds being used for monthly living expenses.
+Lower fees can have a significant impact on the growth of an account and slow the depletion of funds being used for monthly living expenses.

 Finally, a multi-generational approach assists families in planning the orderly disposition of assets through use of joint accounts, family trusts and similar mechanisms.
 We are happy to work with lawyers, accountants, actuaries and other professionals to effectuate optimal long-term plans.

 We are also happy to talk to prospective clients about managing their family’s wealth.
 Give us a call.